math2001/math2001.github.io/content/post/bash-find.md

 ./dist/app.js
 ```

-Again, you might have to escape the brackets (it's so that it looks cool :rage:)
+Thanks to bash (:rage:), you have to escape the brackets.

 #### Comma `,`

-Separates 2 expressions: it evaluates both of them, but only returns the value of
+Separates 2 expressions: it evaluates both of them, but only returns the value
-the second one.
+of the second one.

 ```
 $ find -name "whatever" , -name "*.html" ./app/index.html
 ./dist/index.html
 ```

-This will become handy when we'll use `-prune`.

 #### Aliases